 6 ways to celebrate Valentine’s Day on a budget

 Sometimes you want to buy your significant other the world, especially on Valentine’s Day.
-What happens when you just can’t afford to?
-If you’re looking to prove your devotion without doing damage to your wallet, there are always inexpensive ways to celebrate.
+What about if you just can’t afford to?
+If you’re looking to prove your devotion without doing damage to your wallet, there are inexpensive ways to celebrate.

 Put away your phone